 He told Complex “First there was Tumblr, where you see a cool image of something, and then you have a dead-end.
 Then there's Pinterest, which is similar, and then there's us, but we have a price tag.
 We've been laser-focused on stuff you can really buy and places you can actually visit or experience, but it's based on the social curation that users already know how to do from these other sites.”

 In September of this year it was revealed that Richard C. Perry, who owns a controlling stake in Barneys New York, injected $7 million into The Fancy, bringing the total amount of capital raised in the company’s latest round of funding to $60 million, having already raised $53 million from investors including American Express Co., billionaire Len Blavatnik and actor Will Smith.
 Einhorn had also previously secured investment from François-Henri Pinault.

-The Fancy is now valued at $600 million dollars.
-According to recent figures, provided to BoF by Mr Einhorn, the business is turning over about $100,000 a day, approximately $3 million a month.
+In 2013, The Fancy was valued at $600 million dollars.
+According to figures, provided to BoF by Mr Einhorn, the business was turning over about $100,000 a day, approximately $3 million a month.